nuts-foundation/nuts-node/docs/pages/deployment/recommended-deployment.rst

 * **HTTP /internal**: for managing everything related to DIDs, VCs and the Nuts Node itself.
 Very sensitive endpoints with no additional built-in security, so care should be taken that no unauthorized parties can access it.

-  *Users*: operators, SPs administrative and EHR applications.
+  *Users*: operators, administrative and resource owner applications.

   *Security*: restrict access through network separation and platform authentication.